 Multiple earlier reports and a meta-analysis showed that the presence of viability in ICM patients, as assessed by thallium nuclear perfusion SPECT, fluorodeoxyglucose metabolic imaging (FDG PET) or dobutamine echocardiography, predicted improved survival after revascularization [47-50].
-However, the viability substudy of the STICH trial did not find an association between viability and outcome on multivariate analysis [51, 52].
+However, the viability substudy of the STICH trial did not find an association between viability and outcomes on multivariate analysis [51, 52].
 This study was criticised however: the protocol was amended to make viability testing optional and at the investigators’ choice performed by either SPECT or dobutamine echocardiography; the definition of viability was not prospectively validated and did not require segments to be hypocontractile at rest; and post-revascularization regional and global changes in LV function were not reported [53].
 Further trials investigating the predictive value of CMR viability are warranted.

-A meta-analysis of studies of subjects with known or suspected CAD showed that the presence and extent of LGE predict future major adverse cardiovascular events (MACE) and mortality [54]; however many of these studies did not recruit subjects with HF. ;[55, 56](Lipinski et al., 2013)[57]In studies of patients with ICM and reduced EF, greater extents of scar volume as a proportion of total myocardial volume independently predicted MACE [58, 59] and larger peri-infarct ‘intermediate zone’ areas independently predicted mortality [60, 61] and inducibility of monomorphic ventricular tachycardia [62].
+A meta-analysis of studies of subjects with known or suspected CAD showed that the presence and extent of LGE predict future major adverse cardiovascular events (MACE) and mortality [54]; however many of these studies did not recruit subjects with HF.
+In a large cohort with mostly preserved EF, LGE and wall motion abnormalities (WMA) inducible upon dobutamine stress were independent predictors of MACE; conversely, absence of inducible WMA predicted excellent prognosis over the following three years [55, 56].
+However, in one study that recruited patients with LVEF <55% and regional WMA at rest, dobutamine-induced increases in wall motion score index provided additive predictive power for MACE beyond resting LVEF when resting LVEF was >40%, but not <40% [57].
+In studies of patients with ICM and reduced EF, greater extents of scar volume as a proportion of total myocardial volume independently predicted MACE [58, 59] and larger peri-infarct ‘intermediate zone’ areas independently predicted mortality [60, 61] and inducibility of monomorphic ventricular tachycardia [62].

-In the setting of recent acute myocardial infarction, CMR correlates of higher risk include LVEF, infarct and peri-infarct zone sizes, the presence of microvascular obstruction (MVO) (Figure 4), reduced RVEF [63], and l[64].
-CMR-detected MVO, defined as a lack of gadolinium retention (dark region) in the core of a segment surrounded by tissue showing gadolinium enhancement, was an independent predictor for MACE [65, 66] and the strongest predictor of changes in LV volumes and EF at four month follow-up [67].[68][69][70](!!!
-INVALID CITATION !!!
-[74])(Chan et al., 2012) (Carrick et al., 2015a)(Carrick et al., 2015b)
+In the setting of recent acute myocardial infarction, CMR correlates of higher risk include LVEF, infarct and peri-infarct zone sizes, the presence of microvascular obstruction (MVO) (Figure 4), reduced RVEF [63], and lower degrees of myocardial salvage, assessed as the difference between the area at risk on T2 weighting and the final infarct size [64].
+CMR-detected MVO, defined as a lack of gadolinium retention (dark region) in the core of a segment surrounded by tissue showing gadolinium enhancement, is an independent predictor of MACE [65, 66] and adverse LV remodelling [67].
+Greater extents of late MVO (assessed 15 minutes after gadolinium administration), rather than early MVO (one minute after), independently predict MACE after primary PCI for STEMI [68].
+Hypointense infarct cores on T2 weighting, a marker of intramyocardial haemorrhage (IMH), are associated with larger infarcts, greater extents of late MVO, and predict MACE and adverse LV remodelling independent of the presence of MVO [69].
+IMH, alternatively detected by a hypointense infarct core with T2* <20ms, also independently predicts MACE and adverse LV remodelling [70]. ()(Chan et al., 2012)

 Dilated Cardiomyopathy (DCM)

 DCM is a clinical diagnosis requiring dilation and systolic dysfunction of the left or both ventricles that is unexplained by abnormal loading conditions or CAD [71].
-CMR studies have shown that increased LA volumes and RV dysfunction, but not greater degrees of trabeculation, are independent predictors of survival and HF outcomes in DCM [72-75].
+CMR studies have shown that increased native T1, LA volumes and RV dysfunction, but not greater degrees of trabeculation, are independent predictors of survival and HF outcomes in DCM [72-75].